brootaylor/personal-dev-framework/README.md

 ### "cachebreaker"

 Appends a 'cachebreaker' timestamp to 'plugins.js', 'main.js' & 'styles.css' which are all located in the 'build' directory.
+Ensures the browser gets your latest CSS and JS.

 ```js
 cachebreaker: {